CTSRD-CHERI/cheri-c-programming/src/introduction/README.md

 as memory allocators, to further refine permissions and bounds on pointers.

-This guidance is based on our experience adapting the FreeBSD operating system userspace, and applications such as the PostgreSQL database and Chromium web browser, to run in a CHERI C/C++ capability-based programming environment.
+This guidance is based on our experience adapting the FreeBSD operating system kernel and userspace, and applications such as the PostgreSQL database, nginx web server, and Chromium web browser, to run in a CHERI C/C++ capability-based programming environment.
+It has also benefited from the considerable efforts taken by others to adapt large-scale code bases such as the Linux kernel and OpenJDK.

 We conclude by recommending further reading.